 - And embedded ActiveMQ.

 The MQSeries configurations are easy to handle with property settings.
-The only thing changing here are the connection parameters.
+The only thing changing here is the connection parameters.
 This is the perfect use case for externalized properties.

 For your unit tests, if you want to keep them true unit tests (as I defined here), you’ll need to manage the dependency injection yourself.
 Testing frameworks such as Mocktio and Spock make this easy to do.